hnkaii/facility-reservation-CUI-version-with-java/README.md

 # Facility-Reservation-CUI-Version

+This is a program I've created after 3 week Java training.
 A program run on console, purely written in Java.
 This program allow user to reserve facility (facility means such as meeting room, or public space etc...)

 Program flow: Login → Menu (displays feature)　→ Perform → Quit.